 - Roster & Registration information will be included in the Schedule Book distributed in May.

 - Team Captains are responsible to see that each athlete registers with photo ID and proof of employment (i.e. Human Resource letter or Pay stub).
 It is the responsibility of each participant to have the proper ID.

-- Players must register together at the event with a minimum 2 male/2 female team.
+- Players must register together at the event with a minimum 4 person team.

 - The type of game played will be "fours," with the sequence of play as follows:

 - Lead: 2 bowls, Second: 2 bowls, Third: 2 bowls, Skip: 2 bowls.